dmgangan/NBI_service_activation_script/README.md

 # SOAP_PT_SEIIc
-Script for SOAP requests
+Script for SOAP requests for SEIIc

-Now needs to be done:
-  mng_tool.py
-    1. add ability to create a TIDs lists and save to .json -  to activate/deactivate service(list should be validated)
-    2. add ability for
+Is at very beginning state